 - 3 egg yolks – you only need the yolks for this recipe.
 Set aside the egg whites to make a healthy omelet the next morning or even something like this lemon meringue pie.

-- 2 sticks of melted butter – make sure to use the unsalted butter.
+- 1 cup of melted butter – make sure to use the unsalted butter.
 The best way to melt it is to chop your butter stick up a bit, then put it in a microwave-safe bowl and heat for 15 seconds at a time.
 The butter should be warm while making this sauce, so do this when you are ready to make the sauce.

 - Fresh lemon juice – having a touch of acid is important when making the hollandaise.
 I like using lemon juice but you can also use white vinegar if that’s all you have on hand.